vamoirid/Computer-Architecture/Lab_1/Report_Lab1.md

 ### 2. Identification of configurable parameters in generated files.

-Except for _stats.txt_ file, there are also 2 other files that contain valuable information for the system that simulated.
+Except for _stats.txt_ file, there are also 2 other files that contain valuable information for the system that was simulated.
 These 2 files are _config.ini_ and _config.json_ which contain exactly the same information, just in different formats.
 The following information are derived from _config.ini_ only because it is in a more readable format.

 _Line 44_: **[system.clk_domain]**.
 The variable _clock_ has a value of 1000.
 This means that the system domain frequency is 1000000000000 / 1000 = 1GHz.
-If we changed the clock domain frequency to 2GHz the variable would be equal to 500 instead of 1000.
+If we change the clock domain frequency to 2GHz the variable would be equal to 500 instead of 1000.

 _Line 58_: **[system.cpu_cluster]**.
 The variable _clock_ has a value of 250.
 Respectively this means that the CPU clock is set at 4GHz.
 Like before if the clock frequency is changed with the flag _--cpu-freq = "5GHz"_ the value would be 200.

 _Line 66_: **[system.cpu_cluster.cpus]**.
 The variable _type_ has a value of "MinorCPU" because we chose the flag _--cpu="minor"_.
-If we were to choose another arcitecture such as atomic then the variable _type_ would have been "AtomicSimpleCPU".
+If we were to choose another architecture such as atomic then the variable _type_ would have been "AtomicSimpleCPU".
 Except for this, if we scroll down in the file we are going to see a lot of variables in different _structs_ with the name _type_ have values derived from MinorCPU when this type of kernel is used.
 When another type is used then the respective variables change their values in order to match the kernel type.
 Moreover, the variable _numThreads = 1_ means that we used just one core for our execution.

 _Line 1236_: **[system.mem_ctrlsX]**.
 The variable _ranks_per_channel_ has a value of 2 which is the default value.
 If we change that through the flag _--mem-rank 4_ then the new value is going to be 4 respectively.
-If we use the standar _--mem-channels_ value which is 2 then there would be 2 instaces for the channels: _system.mem_ctrls0_ and _system.mem_ctrls1_.
+If we use the standar _--mem-channels_ value which is 2 then there would be 2 instances for the channels: _system.mem_ctrls0_ and _system.mem_ctrls1_.
 Inside both of these structs there is a variable _ranks_per_channel_ obviously.
 If we were to use more channels then there would be more instances such as _system.mem_ctrls2_, _system.mem_ctrls3_ etc. These can be found inside **[system]** which is in _Line 13_.
 Moreover, inside this struct we can find the size of the memory that we set with the flag _--mem-size_.
 The default values is 2GB so if we take a look at variable _system.mem_ctrlsX_, there is a value with the name _range_.
 This value shows the total size of the memory.

 Last but not least, in order to figure out the Type of RAM that we used for the system, we can take a look at the _.pdf_ or _.svg_ files generated by the simulation.
 It clearly shows the type of kernel that was used for the simulation and also the type and the channels of RAM that were used.